WeiLiu876/WeiLiu876.github.io/_pages/about.md

 News
 ====
-- I will co-organize a workshop about LLM realiability at AAAI 2026.
-The call for papers will come soon.
+- I am co-organising a workshop on LLM reliability at AAAI 2026.
+The call for papers will be released soon.

 Publications
 ====